Rasalexman/Flair/README.md

 }
 ```

-Proxy object can recieve notification by linked commands
+Proxy object can recieve notification by linked commands as usecases
 ```kotlin
 class MyProxy : Proxy<String>("data_to_store_in_proxy") {
     fun handleNotification() {